SERIES 16 | Episode 38

 Bark based mulches are another great organic choice.
 An advantage of the bark based mulches is they take longer to break down so you don’t have to apply them as often.
 They come in a range of grades, from fine through medium, and coarse.
 It’s best to use medium to coarse grade bark mulches because they don’t absorb any moisture and allow rainfall, or irrigation water, to penetrate the soil where it’s needed.
 The disadvantage of using a finer based mulch is it absorbs moisture and can also form a seed bed for weeds.

 Inorganic mulches, including scoria, gravel and stone river pebbles, don’t break down.
 These come in a range of colours, are trendy at the moment, and can look effective when used as mulch on pot plants.
 But bear in mind, if using pebbles in the garden, do it where they will not be littered by leaves and other debris, or it will end up looking messy.

 The depth of mulch depends on the type of mulch used.
 For coarse mulches a layer of between 2 and 6 centimetres is ideal.
 Although unprocessed straw mulches from the bale can be applied thicker.

 To stop birds flicking mulch out of the garden, use plants as a border.
 Try Ajuga, or low hedges or perennials that form a barrier so the mulch can’t be flicked onto the path.

-woodenchips, soluble nitrogen is taken from the mulch by fungi and bacteria. this causes something called nitrogen drawdown, but it can be overcome by applying a balanced organic fertiliser before mulching.
+Another problem is that during the natural decomposition of woody materials, such as uncomposted fresh sawdust, pine bark and woodchips, soluble nitrogen is taken from the mulch by fungi and bacteria.
+This causes something called nitrogen drawdown, but it can be overcome by applying a balanced organic fertiliser before mulching.

-apart from a few plants that don’t like mulch, such as bearded iris, whose rhizomes actually need to bake, mulching will encourage the garden to thrive and help to conserve precious water. [external_footer]
+Apart from a few plants that don’t like mulch, such as bearded iris, whose rhizomes actually need to bake, mulching will encourage the garden to thrive and help to conserve precious water. [external_footer]